 This must be because they leverage Windows’ and macOS’ built-in VPN functionality, which act independently of the apps.

 Hide.me Free Plan

-Free users are limited to three sever locations (Canada, Netherlands and Singapore), 2 GB data transfer per month, and 1 connection (although I can see no reason why different free accounts cannot be used on as many different devices as you like).
+Users are limited to three sever locations (Canada, Netherlands and Singapore), 2 GB data transfer per month, and 1 connection (although I can see no reason why different accounts cannot be used on as many different devices as you like).

 A quick non-scientific test on speedtest.net produced the following results:

 The first result is without a VPN, the others to the nearest VPN server from my UK location.